 A fixed connection of resistance in parallel with the contact space or arc is called the resistance switching.
 Resistance switching is employed in circuit breakers having a high post zero resistance of contact space.

 Severe voltage occurs in the system because of two reasons, firstly because of the breaking of low voltage current, and secondly because of the breaking of capacitive current.
-This may endanger the operation of the system.
-This can be avoided by using resistance switching (by connecting the resistor across the contacts of the circuit breaker).
+The severe voltage may endanger the operation of the system.
+It can be avoided by using resistance switching (by connecting the resistor across the contacts of the circuit breaker).

 When the fault occurs, the contacts of the circuit breaker are open, and an arc is struck between the contacts.
 With the arc shunted by the resistance R, a part of arc current is diverted through the resistance.
 This results in the decreases of arc current and an increase in the rate of deionization of the arc path.